gargi-vatturkar/vanilla-js-projects/README.md

 # vanilla-js-projects
-Some basic Vanilla JS projects done by me
+Some basic Vanilla JS projects developed by me

 JS PRojects with Screenshots -
 Quiz App: